10htts/Docker-faas/docs/SOURCE_PACKAGING.md

 ## FAQ

-Q: Do users need Docker installed?
+Q: Do users need Docker installed+
 A: No. The builder runs on the gateway host and produces the image internally.

-Q: What if no Dockerfile and no manifest?
+Q: What if no Dockerfile and no manifest+
 A: The builder may attempt auto-detection, but this is not recommended for production.
 Provide a Dockerfile or manifest to avoid guesswork.

 ## Examples and Templates